Sovereign-Labs/sovereign-sdk/module-system/module-implementations/sequencer/README.md

 Hooks:

-The `Sequencer` module does not expose any call messages, and rollup users cannot directly modify the sequencer's state.
-Instead, the module provides hooks that can be inserted at various points in the rollup `state transition function` logic.
-The following hooks are supported:
+The `Sequencer` module does not expose any call messages, and rollup users cannot directly modify the state of the sequencer.
+Instead, the module provides hooks that can be inserted at various points in the logic of the rollup's `state transition function`.
+The module supports the following hooks:

 1. `lock`: Locks the sequencer bond.
 1. `next_sequencer`: Since only centralized sequencer is supported currently, this hook always returns the same value, which is the registered sequencer address.